PURSUE THE NEXT YOU.

-Each of these pathways leads to opportunities for students to enrich their lives, enhance their value in the workplace and pursue new careers.
-CPS provides the academic community to support students and assist them in reaching their individual goals.
+Through a variety of education pathways, CPS enables students to enrich their lives, enhance their value in the workplace and pursue new careers.

 EXPLORE CPS PROGRAMS

 In the most recent issue of One With Magazine, a publication from the Sisters of St. Joseph, Diane Maguire detailed her experience with the Villanova Interdisciplinary Immigration Studies Training for Advocates (VIISTA) program, how it prepared her to advocate for migrants in need of aid, and the emotional response she felt during those experiences.

 Amidst celebrations for the graduates of the class of 2022, Villanova University's College of Professional Studies (CPS) honored its students who excelled in the classroom in pursuit of their degrees.
 This spring, CPS honored a total of 62 students, with 51 of those students earning a bachelor's degree, 2 students earning an associate's degree, and 9 students earning a credit-bearing certificate.

 Several students were honored with additional awards and recognition, based on their academic standing or overall performance during their time with CPS.